taimoorahsan77/Cisco-Packet-Tracer-Basic-LAN/README.md

 Inter-subnet communication: Crucially, PCs in different subnets could successfully ping each other (e.g., PC0 to PC2), confirming the router's proper function in routing traffic between segments.

 **How to Use This Project**

-Download: Download the [YourFileName].pkt file (e.g., Cisco-Simple-LAN.pkt) from this repository.
+Download: Download the Cisco-Packet-Tracer-Basic-LAN.pkt file from this repository.

-Open in Packet Tracer: Open the downloaded .pkt file using Cisco Packet Tracer.
+**Open in Packet Tracer: **

+Open the downloaded .pkt file using Cisco Packet Tracer.

+**Explore and Test: **

-Explore and Test: You can then examine the topology, review device configurations, and conduct your own ping tests from the PCs' "Desktop" -> "Command Prompt" to observe the network's behavior.
+You can then examine the topology, review device configurations, and conduct your own ping tests from the PCs' "Desktop" -> "Command Prompt" to observe the network's behavior.

 ## Key Configurations